wilsonmar/wilsonmar.github.io/_posts/2016-03-16-ai-ecosystem.md

    Normalizing makes the comparison invariant to the number of words.
    The common compromise is to cap maximum word count.

+## Recommender

+Recommender systems recommend (advises) users about what to do, based on the pattern detected in similar situations observed in the past.

+collaborative filtering and factorization machines.

+implement the solution using sparse distributed matrices in PySpark.

 ## Footnotes

 https://www.wikiwand.com/en/Deep_learning